VinothkumarSampath/Google-Chart-Customization-With-PHP-MYSQL/README.md

 # Google-Chart-Customization-With-PHP-MYSQL
-Google Chart Customization With PHP &amp; MYSQL
+Google Charts in PHP with MySQL Database using Google API